chrisnoonan98675/site/README.md

 ## Speed up site regeneration

-***NEW!*** If you execute `jekyll serve`, the whole site is regenerated every time you make a change (except in `_config.yml`).
-You can prevent this by using the `--incremental` option.
-This means Jekyll will only regenerate the file(s) that you change, which usually takes less than 1 second.

-Note that this is an experimental feature; incremental builds don't always pick up changes in Liquid code or changes that affect the various lists of topics that Jekyll generates.
-If you're using incremental builds and you don't see the output you expected, stop Jekyll (with CTRL+C) and run `docker-compose up`.
+***NEW!*** If you execute `docker-compose up`, by default the site will be generated incrementally (using the `--incremental` flag of Jekyll).
+This works 90% of the time.
+Incremental builds don't always pick up changes in Liquid code or changes that affect the various lists of topics that Jekyll generates.
+If you don't see the output you expected, stop Jekyll (with CTRL+C) and run `docker-compose up`.
 This will regenerate the whole site; you can then try using incremental builds again.

 ## Disable the Fix Tracker